MikeLanier/JMaze/README.md

 * ~~If the maze size changes, validate the entrance/exit cell parameters.~~
 * entrance/edit cells
   * validate when values in x/y controls change.
-If not valid disable create button.
+If not valid disable create buttons.
 Show an error icon with tooltip that explains the nature of the problem.
-  * add a create button.
-Only want to change when satisfied with values in controls
+  * ~~add a create button.
+Only want to change when satisfied with values in controls.
+Turns out, don't need~~
-  * clean up the old cell before creating a new one
+  * ~~clean up the old cell before creating a new one~~
-  * make sure new cell is facing the right direction
+  * ~~make sure new cell is facing the right direction~~
   * rules for cell relationship
     * cell must enter/exit the maze in a quadrant opposite the other cell.
     IE. If the entrance cell is on the top-left quadrant, the exit cell must